 Motherboard AsRock Master X470 SLI/ac

-I made two hardware changes: Added an ASUS RADEON RX5600 XT, and I replaced a HyperX SSD with an NVMe Wester Digital.
+I made two hardware changes: I added an ASUS RADEON RX5600 XT and replaced a HyperX SSD with an NVMe Western Digital.

-In the exchange of SSDs, I ended up changing my Linux distro, moving from Ubuntu 20.04 to Ubuntu 20.10 (Ubuntu Studio in both, and until 20.04 it was XFCE and from 20.10 it was replaced by KDE Plasma).
+In the exchange of SSDs, I changed my Linux distro, moving from Ubuntu 20.04 to Ubuntu 20.10 (Ubuntu Studio in both, and until 20.04, it was XFCE, and from 20.10 it was replaced by KDE Plasma).

 After installation, configuration and some reboots...